TechCavern/WaveTact/README.md

 ==========
 - 20 - Network Administrator (Access to all commands on a specific network)
 - 18 - Channel Administrator (Access to all commands below Network Administrator on a specific channel and must be assigned by the controller per channel)
-- 15 - Channel Ownered Operator (Access to all commands below Founder on a specific channel and must be assigned by the controller per channel)
+- 15 - Channel Senior Operator (Access to all commands below Founder on a specific channel and must be assigned by the controller per channel)
 - 13 - Channel Protected Operator (Access to all commands below Owner on a specific channel)
 - 10 - Channel Operator (Access to all commands below Admin on a specific channel)
 - 7 - Channel Half-Operator (Access to all commands below Operator on a specific channel)